Frederick Madison Allen: After insulin

 The discovery of insulin ended Allen's preeminence in diabetes treatment.
 Diabetes specialists were no longer in great demand, as insulin made it possible for any general practitioner to treat diabetes.
 He refocused his efforts on hypertension, using low-salt diets to control blood pressure.
 In 1927, he marketed an oral hypoglycemic pill with Squibb that was made from mulberry and blueberry leaves, but the pill failed and left him deep in debt.
 By 1929, Allen had moved the Physiatric Institute to Rye, New York and was opening a new treatment center for metabolic disorders in Midtown Manhattan.
 In 1936, the Physiatric Institute was shut down.

 Allen spent the rest of his life moving between hospitals, doing research into refrigeration in surgery and cancer.
-He died in 1964 at the age of 84.
+He died in 1957 at the age of 78.

 Legacy

 Allen was not the first person to recommend treatment of diabetes by diet; as Ramachandran and Viswanathan (1998) point out, dietary treatment of diabetes mellitus was used in ancient Egypt as long ago as 3,500 B.C., and was being used in India about 2,500 years ago.
 These authors note that in the eighteenth century, John Rollo had observed that glycosuria in diabetics could be reduced if sufferers of diabetes mellitus reduced the quantity of their food consumed.
-However, Allen became famous in his own day for his recommendations, and Allen and his co-workers published their work on the diabetic diet in 1919, in a work entitled "Total Dietary Regulation in the Treatment of Diabetes".
+However, Allen became famous in his own day for his recommendations, and Allen and his co-workers published their work on the diabetic diet in 1919, in a work entitled Total Dietary Regulation in the Treatment of Diabetes.
 Today, however, diabetologists would take quite different views on this subject to those promoted by Allen.
 Indeed, Joslin, in 1922, suggested different diet recommendations to those of Allen, suggesting a reduction of fat rather than carbohydrate, with the overall goal of reduction in calorie intake (Hockaday, 1981).
-Allen has been named as one of the two leading diabetologists, along with Elliott P. Joslin, in the period 1910 to 1920.
+Allen has been described as one of the two leading diabetologists, along with Elliott P. Joslin, in the pre-Insulin period 1910 to 1920.